openworm/owmeta-core/docs/adding_data.rst

 --------
 In natural languages, our statements are made in a context that influences how they should be interpreted.
-In |owm|, that kind of context-sensitivity is modeled by using :class:`owmeta.context.Context` objects.
+In |owm|, that kind of context-sensitivity is modeled by using :class:`owmeta_core.context.Context` objects.
 To see what this looks like, let's start with an example.

 Basics